 Or think of it this way, when you look back in 5 or 10 years, this will feel like the blink of an eye.
 So be kind to yourself.
 Take the time you REALLY need.
 I urge you to consider that the goal should be long term strength and function.
 Taking 6 or 12 months to return to sport safely is a small price to pay for a lifetime of doing the things you want to.

-If you’re looking for guidance in navigating your return to exercise after giving birth, I'm opening up a limited number of spots for personalized, online 1:1 coaching.
-Please send me an email to set up a free Meet and Greet to discuss your goals and how I can help you achieve them!
+If you’re looking for guidance in navigating your return to exercise after giving birth, I’m opening up a limited number of spots for personalized, online 1:1 coaching.
+Please send me a message to set up a free Meet and Greet to discuss your goals and how I can help you achieve them!

 Take a deep dive into HOW to dial in your breathing strategy to and kick-start your postpartum recovery.
 Download your copy of The No B.S.
 Guide to Breathing for a STRONG Pregnancy and Postpartum.